ShamalaC/DB-Lab2/README.md

 9. Encode Categorical Variables: Convert categorical variables into a form that could be provided to ML algorithms.
 10. Feature Engineering: Created new features from the existing data that might be relevant for analysis.
 11. Saving Cleaned Data: Finally, save the cleaned data for further analysis.

-Datasets that used for analysis and preprocessing  are listed below:
+Datasets that are used for analysis and preprocessing  are listed below:
 A. Companies
 B. Benefits
 C. Job Industries
 D. Job Skills

-Step 2: Database Design and Querying Part.
+Step 2: Database Denormalize, Design, and Querying Part.
+A. Denormalization in Python
+Worked on denormalization for job-related datasets such as Job Postings Benefits, Job skills, Salaries, and job industries after preprocessing.
+To denormalize these datasets into a single table, merge them based on the job_id key.
+The denormalized dataset contains a total of 15,520 rows.
+Each row represents a unique job posting with aggregated information from the various datasets.